learn-co-curriculum/skills-fswd-2.0-html-valid-documents/README.md

 is to validate!
 The most common validators you’ll use are:

 * [Validator.nu](https://html5.validator.nu/): A new-school validator that validates HTML5,
-ARIA, SVG 1.1 and MathML 2.0, it checks the entire document pointing out places where your markup doesn’t follow that doctype correctly (i.e., where there are errors).
-This is the one we recommend if you are using the HTML5 doctype, also highly recommended.
+ARIA, SVG 1.1 and MathML 2.0.
+It searches for errors based on the doctype selected.
+This is highly recommended if you are using the HTML5 doctype.

 * [The W3C MarkUp Validator](https://validator.w3.org/): This looks at the (X)HTML doctype
 for the document you want to check, and then validates your markup accordingly.
-This is the one we recommend if you are using an HTML4 or XHTML1.x doctype.
-It does validate HTML5, but validator.nu is arguably more up to date.
+This validates HTML5, is arguably not as up to date as Validator.nu.
+It might be better if you are using an HTML4 or XHTML1.x doctype.

 * [The W3C Link Checker](https://validator.w3.org/checklink): This checks a document, and tests all the links to make sure they are not broken (e.g., that the `<href>` values point